-- The classical characteristics of Prolog are still unique and demanded. - It is still one of the most interesting computing paradigms. - Plus, it is also not 'your grandfather's Prolog' any more. - Many (most?) of the initial shortcomings of the language have been addressed, even if by different systems. - More relevant than ever at a time in need for explainable AI. - Regarding system coordination: despite the intense evolution, differences between systems are not fundamental.
-To progress: - Create a forum (e.g., a web platform) to discuss proposals and gather pointers to solutions, in order to reach consensus on the most important extensions of current implementations. - ▶ Also, a structured workflow for tracking proposals. - Take advantage of / build on existing mechanisms such as the ISO standard or (an updated version of) the Prolog Commons. - ▶ Involve implementors and users. - ▶ Under the wings of ALP. - ▶ Some parts of it can result from the Year of Prolog efforts.
+- The classical characteristics of Prolog are still unique and demanded. - It is still one of the most interesting computing paradigms. - Plus, it is also not 'your grandfather's Prolog' any more. - Many (most?) of the initial shortcomings of the language have been addressed, even if by different systems. - More relevant than ever at a time in need for explainable AI. - Needs to be taught well. - Regarding system coordination: despite the intense evolution, differences between systems are not fundamental.
+To progress: - Forum (e.g., a web platform) to discuss proposals and solutions, in order to reach consensus on the most important extensions of current implementations. - ► A structured workflow for tracking proposals. - Taking advantage of / build on existing mechanisms such as the ISO standard or (an updated version of) the Prolog Commons. - Involving implementors and users. - Under the wings of ALP. - Some parts of this will result from the Year of Prolog efforts.